 2.6.2.
 Remarks.
 It is a consequence of the definition of additive category that finite direct products are also finite direct sums (coproducts) - the details don't matter to us.
 The symbol \oplus is used for this notion.
-Also, it is quick to show that additive functors send zero objects to zero objects (show that α is a 0-object if and only if $\mathrm{id}{\alpha}=0{\alpha}$; additive functors preserve both id and 0), and preserves products.
+Also, it is quick to show that additive functors send zero objects to zero objects (show that a is a 0-object if and only if $id{\alpha} = 0{\alpha}$; additive functors preserve both id and 0), and preserves products.

-One motivation for the name 0-object is that the 0-morphism in the abelian group Hom(A, B) is the composition $A \to 0 \to B$.
+One motivation for the name 0-object is that the 0-morphism in the abelian group Hom(A, B) is the composition $A \rightarrow 0 \rightarrow B$.